Microsoft overtakes Amazon in Interbrand's 2022 Best Global Brands Report

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerWarten auf US-Arbeitsmarktdaten: ATX und DAX zur Eröffnung im Plus -- Asiatische Börsen mit gemischten Vorzeichen - Kurssprung in Hongkong
+Börse aktuell - Live TickerUS-Arbeitsmarktdaten fallen stark aus: Wall Street im Plus -- ATX und DAX gehen deutlich höher ins Wochenende -- Asiens Börsen schließen mit gemischten Vorzeichen - Kurssprung in Hongkong

-Der heimische wie auch der deutsche Aktienmarkt starten am Freitag freundlich in die Sitzung.
-Die asiatischen Börsen zeigen sich zum Wochenausklang uneinheitlich, kräftig nach oben geht es jedoch an den chinesischen Märkten.
-Die Wall Street zeigten sich am Donnerstag mit negativer Tendenz.
+Die US-Börsen zeigen sich mit Gewinnen.
+Der heimische wie auch der deutsche Aktienmarkt schlossen den letzten Handelstag der Woche sehr freundlich ab.
+Die asiatischen Börsen tendierten zum Wochenausklang uneinheitlich, kräftig nach oben ging es jedoch an den chinesischen Märkten.